 \subsection{Candidate models}

-We present the final mass and shear parameters of all model classes in Tab.~\ref{tab:results_param}.
-We tabulate both the distributions of parameters for the full chain and the candidate model realizations.
-Tab.~\ref{tab:results} shows an overview of our results.
+We present the final mass and shear parameters of all model classes in Table~\ref{tab:results_param}.
+We list the distributions of parameters for both the full chain and the candidate model realizations.
+Table~\ref{tab:results} shows an overview of our results.
 The modeled position of image A is set as the origin of the coordinate system.

-Six of the twelve model classes we considered can produce models that match the observed image multiplicity.
-We find that the simplest models, where G1 and G2 are parametrized by a singular PL profile with or without external shear, consistently produce exactly one additional image as expected from this lensing configuration.
+Of the 12 model classes we considered, 6 can produce models that match the observed image multiplicity.
+We find that the simplest models, where G1 and G2 are parametrized by a singular PL profile with or without external shear, consistently produce exactly one additional image, as expected from this lensing configuration.
 These additional images are located about 0.5\arcsec west of G2, with a magnification that should make it observable.
-Fig.~\ref{fig:2pl_5thimg} shows the 1- and 2-$\sigma$ contours of the predicted positions of this fifth image in the PL1 + PL2, the PL1+cPL2+$\gamma_{ext}$, and the PL1+PL2+rNIS model classes.
+Figure~\ref{fig:2pl_5thimg} shows the 1$\sigma$ and 2$\sigma$ contours of the predicted positions of image E in the PL1 + PL2, the PL1+cPL2+$\gamma_{ext}$, and the PL1+PL2+rNIS model classes.